Also known as: prone alternating raise, prone arm-leg raise, opposite arm leg raise, prone back extension, alternating back lift

 What are the benefits of the Superman Raise?

-Common mistakes include lifting too high, hyperextending the lower back, holding your breath, and tensing the neck.
-These increase strain and reduce effectiveness.
-Use small controlled lifts, breathe steadily, keep the neck neutral, and focus on glute activation to protect the spine.
+Common mistakes include lifting limbs too high, over-arching the lower back, holding the breath, and shrugging the shoulders.
+Use a controlled range, keep the neck neutral, and focus on core and glute activation to avoid strain.